 There are two entrances to West Huckham Barn on the ground floor; one at the end nearest the bedrooms and the main entrance opening directly into the living area.
 Floor plans provided below.
 We imagine that the open-plan living area is where you'll spend most of your time; the high timber ceiling and glazed doors give a feeling of openness and space.
 The comfortable seating area is complete with wood-burner.
 The oak-fitted kitchen has all modern conveniences (dishwasher, microwave, larder fridge, electric oven/induction hob).
 The west-facing conservatory is a glorious spot for watching the sunset.
 Also on the ground floor is a utility room, comprising washing machine, freezer and an extra larder fridge.
 There are two ground-floor bedrooms - one double bedroom and one single room.
 On the opposite side of the hall to this bedroom is the shower-room (comprising shower, toilet and hand basin).
 A narrow staircase leads up from the utility area to a second sitting area which overlooks the downstairs living room.
 Gallery sitting area has twin 2'6" single beds (for alternative sleeping arrangements only) This leads through to a double bedroom (King-size bed) with en-suite bathroom (bath, toilet and hand basin).
 This bedroom also has an external door, with wider, outside steps down to garden.

 The outside space at West Huckham Barn is sure to delight!
 The sloping lawn to the rear of the property is large, with far reaching, west facing views, an ideal place to enjoy the sometimes spectacular sunsets.
+There is barbecue equipment provided.
 The land here is complete with pond (unfenced, so children must be supervised).
 There are two areas of wild flower meadow surrounding the property.
 There are outside table and chairs, plus benches near the pond, and on the far side of the garden.
 A public footpath runs down one side of the garden under the hedge.
 This leads, to Winsford, via the river Quarme valley; a lovely walk.
 Up to two well behaved dogs are welcome by prior arrangement and for a supplementary fee of £12 per dog.
 Sorry, it's a strict maximum of 2 dogs please.
 If there was a trophy chosen by pets for the best garden and most freedom, then Huckham is in the running so we’re told!
 The garden is enclosed with stock fencing but an adventurous dog could get out.
 There is likely to be livestock in nearby fields, so please be vigilant.
 There is an excellent, well stocked, mini-supermarket at Wheddon Cross, also in Dulverton in the other direction, both of which are open long hours.
 (Please do not use online grocery shopping services to be delivered to the cottage, the lane is not suitable to allow access for delivery lorries).